Essential Boat Cleaning Tips

 Engine Room Cleaning

-The engine room might seem daunting, but regular clean-up is essential.
-A degreaser works well on engine surfaces to remove oil and grime.
-Remember to keep electrical components dry while cleaning.
-A damp cloth can clean battery terminals and spark plugs if they appear dusty or greasy.
+Remember to keep all electrical components dry while cleaning.
+A slightly damp cloth can safely clean battery terminals and spark plugs if they appear dusty or greasy.
+Never spray water directly on electrical connections or control panels.

 Environmental Considerations

-Boat cleaning can impact the environment, especially when done dockside.
-Use eco-friendly soaps and avoid cleaners with phosphates.
-Capture runoff to prevent contaminants from entering the water.
-Some regions have specific regulations on waste disposal, so check local guidelines.
+Boat cleaning can significantly impact the environment, particularly when done dockside.
+Use eco-friendly, biodegradable soaps and strictly avoid cleaners containing phosphates.
+When possible, capture runoff to prevent contaminants from entering the water.

 Establishing a Cleaning Routine